anassbaba/tech-challenge/README.md

 ### Questions?

-If you have any questions, email me : elmehdiabdi@icloud.com
+If you have any questions, contact me :

+	Email : elmehdiabdi@icloud.com
+	Phone : +212 700741596